Can Cats And Dogs Play Together

 Age and Early Socialization

 Puppies and kittens are generally more adaptable and accepting of different species.
-Introducing a puppy to a cat or a kitten to a dog is often easier than introducing two adult animals.
+Now, introducing a puppy to a cat or a kitten to a dog is often easier than introducing two adult animals.
 Early socialization is key; exposing young animals to a variety of sights, sounds, and experiences, including interactions with other species, helps them develop into well-adjusted adults.

 Individual Personality and Past Experiences